Welcome to Arrowhead District

 Arrowhead hosts several events throughout the year including monthly leadership meetings called Roundtable.

-MARCH: South Side Irish Parade - Mar 15
+MARCH: South Side Irish Parade - Postponed, new date to be determined

 APRIL: Spring Camporee - Apr 3, Pinewood Derby - Apr 5